Edward Yau: Career

+Secretary for Commerce and Economic Development

+Yau returned to the cabinet in 2017 as Secretary for Commerce and Economic Development in Carrie Lam's government.

 In 2020, after RTHK journalist Yvonne Tong asked WHO assistant director-general Bruce Aylward about the status of Taiwan, Yau claimed that the show had violated the "One China" principle.

 In September 2020, after the United States required that goods made in Hong Kong be labelled as "Made in China," Yau filed a complaint to the United States, stating that such a rule was unreasonable.

 In January 2021, Yau said that a policy to require SIM card registration, where users of SIM cards would need to link their IDs, was necessary.
 In response, some sellers of pre-paid SIM cards said that they might lose their business, and that it would not prevent criminal activity, as criminals could use SIM cards from overseas.
+In May 2023, the government revealed that phone scams increased by 76% from the first quarter of 2022 to the first quarter of 2023.

 In February 2021, Yau said that his bureau was investigating complaints into RTHK and that he had requested RTHK to conduct a thorough review of its programming.
 Following a report that said RTHK had "serious inadequacies" that required changes, Yau claimed that the government was not trying to weaken RTHK's editorial independence.
 In March 2021, after two people asked why some episodes on RTHK had been axed, Yau defended the decisions and said "There is no need for the public to discuss whether a programme should be screened or not."

 In July 2021, Yau dismissed claims that the National Security Law would affect the city's creative freedom.
 In August 2021, Yau announced the introduction of a new film censorship law with punishments of up to three years in jail and fines of up to HK$1 million ($128,000) for anyone screening films containing material in violation of the new law.
 Yau claimed that the law would not compromise freedom of speech.

 In August 2021, Yau defended his decision to allow Nicole Kidman to skip quarantine when flying from Australia to Hong Kong, when others, including residents of Hong Kong, must undergo hotel quarantine.
 Athletes representing Hong Kong also must quarantine.
 Yau later during a TV interview claimed that Kidman's trip to a clothing store could have been part of a "costume fitting".